-- 1st cycle and short cycle full-time students: the support package includes a need-based grant for living costs.
-The full grant of GBP 3 475 is awarded to students with a household income of GBP 19 203 or less, with partial grants for students whose household income is up to GBP 41 065.
-In 2014/15, 59.9 % of applicants for support received a grant (37.6 % of applicants received a full grant and 22.3 % a partial grant).
-All institutions must offer an additional bursary, whose amount varies, to students who receive the maximum grant for living costs or special support grant. - The support package also includes a loan for living costs for all students.
-The maximum loan is GBP 3 750 if living in the family home, GBP 6 780 if living away from home and GBP 5 770 for a year of a UK course spent abroad.
-The amount is reduced for students who receive a need-based grant.
-Repayments are income-contingent and made at the rate of 9 per cent of income above the earning threshold of GBP 17 495. - 1st cycle part-time students: the support package includes a need-based grant towards payment of fees (though it is not intended to cover them completely).
-Students studying at 50 % or greater intensity and whose household income is up to GBP 25 420 receive a fee grant.
-The grant is awarded on a sliding scale with the maximum awarded to students studying at 75 % intensity whose household income is less than GBP 16 843. - For 2nd cycle students, there is no universal support package.
-2nd cycle postgraduate non-taught: individual institutions can provide a merit based grant, which tends to follow the minimum stipend recommended by Research Councils UK, GBP 14 296 for 2016/17. - Tax benefits for parents and family allowances do not play a role in the student support system.
+- First cycle and short cycle full-time students are eligible for a need-based grant for living costs.
+The full maintenance grant of GBP 3 475 is awarded to students with a household income of GBP 19 203 or less.
+Partial grants are awarded to students whose household income is up to GBP 41 065.
+In 2015/16, 58.2 % of applicants for support received a maintenance grant (36.6 % of applicants received a full grant and 21.6 % a partial grant). - The support package also includes a loan for living costs for all students.
+The maximum maintenance loan is GBP 3 750 for Northern Ireland students studying in Northern Ireland.
+The amount available may be reduced for students who receive a need-based grant for living costs.
+Maintenance loan repayments are income-contingent and made at the rate of 9 % of income above the earning threshold of GBP 17 775 per annum.
+Interest is charged at 1.25 %.
+In 2015/16, 71 % of Northern Ireland domiciled students took out tuition fee loans for study in Northern Ireland. - First cycle part-time students are eligible for a need-based grant towards payment of fees (though it is not intended to cover them completely).
+Students studying at 50 % or greater intensity and whose household income is up to GBP 25 420 receive a tuition fee grant.
+The grant is awarded on a sliding scale with the maximum of GBP 1 230 awarded to students studying at 75 % intensity whose household income is less than GBP 16 843.
+From the academic year 2017/18, first cycle part-time students studying at at least 25 % intensity can also receive a non-means tested tuition fee loan of up to GBP 3022.50 per year.
+Repayments are income-contingent and made at the rate of 9 % of income above the earning threshold of GBP 17 775 per annum. - Second cycle: from the academic year 2017/18, full-time and part-time students can receive a non-means tested tuition fee loan of up to GBP 5 500 per course.
+This loan is for postgraduate certificate, postgraduate diploma, and taught and research master's courses.
+Repayments are income-contingent as for first-cycle part-time students.
+For students on doctoral study programmes individual institutions may provide a merit-based grant, which typically follows the minimum stipend recommended by Research Councils UK, GBP 14 553 for 2017/18. - Tax benefits for parents and family allowances do not play a role in the student support system.